1996–97 Seattle SuperSonics season

 The 1996–97 Seattle SuperSonics season was the 29th season for the Seattle SuperSonics in the National Basketball Association.
 The SuperSonics entered the regular season as runners-up in the 1996 NBA Finals, having lost to the Chicago Bulls in six games.

+Season summary

+Off-season

 During the off-season, the SuperSonics signed free agent center Jim McIlvaine to a 7-year $33.6 million contract, which was controversial as McIlvaine previously played a reserve role for the Washington Bullets in his first two seasons of his NBA career; he only averaged 2.3 points, 2.9 rebounds and 2.1 blocks per game during the previous season.
 The team also signed other free agents, Craig Ehlo, and Larry Stewart, and then later on signed former All-Star forward Terry Cummings in January.